What Is The Intrinsic Value of Bitcoin?

 It’s impossible to mine more bitcoins, and there can only ever be 21 million.

 We can’t say that for government issued fiat currencies of course.
 This year alone the Federal Reserve has printed 22% of the entire dollars in US history.

 A staggering $9 trillion has been printed in the last 12 months, and what intrinsic value does all this new, free money have?
-None, really, and it’s a fools game keeping value in government fiat currencies long term.
+None really, and it’s a fools game keeping value in government fiat currencies long term.

 If fiat currencies are good for one thing it’s their utility.
-Whether it’s the US dollar, The British pound, the Argentinian peso, people all around the world transact daily with their government issued currencies.
+Whether it’s the US dollar, British pound, or the Argentinian peso, people all around the world transact daily with their government issued currencies.

 We have to.
 It’s all we know – or have known.
 We never really had an option before, but now of course we have Bitcoin.

 Sure the dollar is working for most Americans, and the pound is working for most Brits, but ask Argentinians how their peso is working.
 It isn’t.

 Since defaulting in 2001, when the peso was on a 1:1 par with the US dollar, Argentinians have had to watch as their wealth has evaporated.
 At time of writing you can get 78 pesos for every dollar, but check back tomorrow and it has likely fell more.

 It’s not just Argentina, most developing countries have failing currencies, and many of their people are turning to Bitcoin.